 These projects can create land where once there was sea for all sorts of uses, from creating super-modern housing developments to an entertainment archipelago full of hotels, restaurants, theatres and shops.
-Here are seven examples of the good, the bad and the ugly of global land reclamation.

 The Palm is the world’s most instantly recognisable land reclamation site, shaped like a giant palm tree stretching out into the Persian Gulf.
 Surrounded by an 11km breakwater, it’s visible from space and comes complete with its own monorail to get you around the man-made archipelago.
 Don’t expect to find affordable housing on the Palm though – it is a millionaire’s playground.